peteroupc/peteroupc.github.io/colorgen.md

 <a id=Spectral_Color_Functions></a>
 ## Spectral Color Functions

-A color stimulus can be represented as a function ("curve") that describes a distribution of radiation (such as light) across the spectrum.
+A color stimulus can be represented as a function ("curve") that describes a distribution of radiation (such as light) across the electromagnetic spectrum.
 There are three cases of objects that provoke a color sensation by light:

-- **Light sources.** A _spectral power distribution_ (SPD) describes the intensity of a light source at each [wavelength](http://eilv.cie.co.at/term/1426) of the spectrum.
+- **Light sources.** A _spectral power distribution_ (SPD) describes the intensity of a light source at each [wavelength](http://eilv.cie.co.at/term/1426) within the electromagnetic spectrum.
 - **Reflective materials.** A _(spectral) reflectance curve_ describes the fraction of light reflected by a reflective (opaque) material.
 - **Transmissive materials.** A _transmittance curve_ describes the fraction of light that passes through a transmissive (translucent or transparent) material, such as a light filter.